Fast RMX Review

 Simply Put

-Fast RMX is a must-have racing game for those looking for an F-Zero racing experience or simply any racing game on the Nintendo Switch.
+Fast RMX is a must-have racing game for those looking for an F-Zero-style racing experience or simply any racing game on the Nintendo Switch.
 Local split-screen multiplayer works better than I thought it would, and there are plenty of ships and tracks to choose from.
 The lukewarm online integration is to be expected on a platform where Nintendo has been quiet on the precise details of the upcoming online system that is coming later this year.

 More Reviews on SelectButton